 The Albin Ballad 30 Sailboat

-The Albin Ballad 30, a masthead sloop, was designed by Rolf Magnusson and built in Sweden by Albin Marine.
+The Albin Ballad 30, a moderate-to-heavy displacement masthead sloop, was designed by Rolf Magnusson and built in Sweden by Albin Marine.

 The Albin Ballad 30

 Hull Material: GRP (fibreglass)